 how to make honeycrisp apple sangria

 You're going to start by making a spiced syrup so that we can get all of those tasty, autumn spices infused into the sangria without having to fish around scooping things out later.
-I used cinnamon sticks, whole cloves, ginger slices, sugar, and a star anise pod.
+I used cinnamon sticks, whole nutmeg, ginger slices, sugar, and a star anise pod.

 Add all of these to a saucepan that's just wide enough for the cinnamon sticks to lay flat.
 Bring it to a simmer over medium heat.
 Then reduce the heat to low and continue simmering for another five minutes.
 Stir it occasionally to prevent the sugar from burning.